Is creating your best year ever something that regular people can achieve? Yes!

 3. We do not understand how unique and wonderful we really are.

 And every time we discover that we are different from the crowd, instead of cheering this and working with it, we try to change it and ourselves to “fit in”.

-A quick read of the most successful people will show you that not only did they consistently believe in themselves and their dreams even when others did not, but they also did not give up.
+A quick read of the most successful people will show you that not only did they consistently believe in themselves and their dreams, but they also did not give up.

-Henry Ford failed so many, many times before he was successful with the automobile and successful with mass producing it for the public.
+Henry Ford failed so many times before he was successful with the automobile and successful with mass producing it for the public.

-They did not care about the many times they were not successful, because these so-called “failures” gave them valuable feedback about what does not work, so that they could try again with something new.
+They did not care about the many times they were not successful, because these so-called “failures” gave them valuable feedback about what didn’t work.
+They used that information to try again with something new.

 4. We took advice from people who did not have to live with the consequences.

-It is more about us not knowing ourselves well enough to say “Thank you, I will consider that” and then doing what we think is right for ouselves.
+It is more about us not knowing ourselves well enough to say “Thank you, I will consider that” and then doing what we think is right for ourselves.

 Sometimes people say nasty things because of where they are in their lives.
 They are unhappy, so the spread that unhappiness to us.
 Whatever the reason, we held that hurt inside.

-Later, if someone else says something sort-of, kind-of similar we piece together that we are unworthy in some way.
-This undermines our positive feelings that we have about ourselves, and we form the idea that we must adapt or constantly change ourselves into someone that we are not or we will be failures.
+This thought process undermines the positive feelings that we have about ourselves.
+We form the idea that we must adapt or constantly change ourselves into someone that we are not or we will be failures.

 However, we cannot do what is right for us if we do not understand who we are deep down inside.